TryItOnline/TioTests/README.md

 # TioTests

+**Note that after certain protocol changes this tool no longer works.
+We use tiodryrun that comes in the main tryitonline repository instead.
+This notice will be put down if/when this repo is brought up to date**

 A tool that is capable of running test suits on [TryItOnline!](https://tryitonline.net).
 A test suite with "Hello, World!" test for every supported language is also provided.
 Runs everywhere, where .NET Core runs.
 Tested on Windows 10, Fedora 24, Fedora 25.